Aviation in Thunder Bay

 Description

-For down-to-earth, consistent contributions to Canada’s aviation heritage, few cities can match Thunder Bay.
+Few cities can match Thunder Bay for down-to-earth, consistent contributions to Canada’s aviation heritage.
 Yet very little of that history is known.
-This book will change all that by showing how much we owe to the city’s aviation pioneers, pilots, mechanics, engineers, politicians and businessmen who contributed so significantly to the development of aviation in Canada.
+This book will change all that by showing how much we owe to the city’s aviation pioneers, pilots, mechanics, engineers, politicians, and businessmen who contributed so significantly to the development of aviation in Canada.

 By: Jim Lyzun